What is beef grading and why is it important?

 International Grades: Beef Marbling Score

-Marbling refers to the amount of intramuscular fat interspersed among the muscle in any cut of meat which appear like the striations on a piece of marble.
+Marbling refers to the amount of intramuscular fat interspersed among the muscle in any cut of meat which appears like striations on a piece of marble.
 This kind of fat enhances the flavor, tenderness and juiciness of meat.
 It’s different from intermuscular fat, which occurs between the muscles.
 Those white hunks of fat are generally trimmed away, as they do not add to the eating experience.

-Learn more about the different marble scores for Wagyu.
+Learn more about the different marble scores for Wagyu→

 Snake River Farms Grading: A Cut Above